 The city has a good public transport system, however, and visitors can choose between the bus, tramway, or electric bus, which cover most of the city.

-Renting a car is not an advisable plan for getting around Bordeaux, as the pedestrianised city centre is plagued with traffic jams and parking is often very difficult to find.
+Renting a car is not an advisable plan for getting around Bordeaux.
+The largely pedestrianised city centre is plagued with traffic jams and parking is often very difficult to find.
 Taxis are available, but must be booked by phone.